-Driving under the influence (DUI) of alcohol is a serious offense in the state of California.
-CA Vehicle Code §23152 (a) describes when a person can be charged with a DUI under California law.
-If you have been arrested and are facing DUI charges, the penalties could be severe.
+Driving under the influence (DUI) of alcohol is a severe offense in California.
+CA Vehicle Code §23152 (a) describes the conditions when a person can be charged with a DUI under California law.
+The penalties could be tough if you have been arrested and face DUI charges.

-It is important that you take steps to retain a powerful legal defender who can help you clear your name of the charges against you.
-A Los Angeles DUI lawyer could help you protect your future and get back to your life.
+You must take steps to retain a powerful legal defender who can help you clear your name of the charges against you.
+A Los Angeles DUI lawyer could help you protect your future and return to your life.

 The CA Vehicle Code §23152(a) prohibits individuals from driving under the influence of alcohol.
-However, it is important to note that displaying signs of intoxication could result in a DUI charge even if your blood alcohol concentration (BAC) levels measure at less than the legal limit of .08%.
+However, it is essential to note that displaying signs of intoxication could result in a DUI charge even if your blood alcohol concentration (BAC) levels measure below the legal limit of .08%.

 For the prosecuting attorney to prove guilt beyond a reasonable doubt, they will need to show that you were responsible for driving the motor vehicle in question and that you were under the influence of alcohol at the time you were driving.

 There is often circumstantial evidence authorities can use to show that you were under the influence of alcohol at the time of your stop.
 Some examples of such evidence could include police testimony that you: